 Each tour follows the same itinerary which makes it a lot easier when deciding which El Nido island hopping tour to choose from.

-Tour A and C are the most popular, and as a result, the most crowded tours.
-All tours are vastly different, and so I’d recommend you try at least 2 of them.
+Previously, El Nido Tour A and C were the best tours, but this has all changed since the environmental protection laws were implemented.
+The tours are now vastly different, and I recommend you try at least 2 of them.

-The verdict: All the stops are popular for a reason and it definitely lives up to its reputation.
-The highlights for me were Shimizu Island and Small Lagoon.
+The highlights for me were Shimizu Island and Big Lagoon.
 I would have been happy to skip the crowds at 7 Commando Beach.

 - Shimizu Island